 Accessibility & prescription status

-In Slovakia, LNG EC is available over the counter from pharmacies, which means that EC can be purchased without a prescription, the drug is on the shelves, and a woman can just take it to the check-out counter.
+In Slovakia, LNG EC is available over the counter from pharmacies, which means that EC can be purchased without a prescription.
 Since 2015, UPA EC can also be purchased without a prescription from pharmacies.

 Physicians are the sole health care professionals who are authorized to prescribe EC.